huangsam/pgcluster/README.md

-# Database hosts
+# Postgres Cluster

+This is a playground for all things Postgres-related.

+In particular, this repository covers the intricacies of deploying a master-slave configuration into production.

+## Vagrant Setup

-What was provided by DHCP:
+What was provided by `vboxnet`:

     172.28.128.3 pgmaster
     172.28.128.4 pgslave

+Feel free to change the IPs in the `Vagrantfile` as necessary, but note that certain configuration will need to modified accordingly.

-## VM method
+## VM Method

+Here are links to help you install Postgres:

 - [Setup: Debian](https://www.postgresql.org/download/linux/debian/)
 - [Setup: Ubuntu](https://www.postgresql.org/download/linux/ubuntu/)
 - [Setup: Red Hat](https://www.postgresql.org/download/linux/redhat/)

-Database 1:

-    init postgres
+### Postgres Master

+Here are the instructions:

-    start postgres
+    # install postgres
     su - postgres
     psql
     # create sample data